-Timetable for implementing management and provisions for security and protection of infrastructure Within the first year after acquisition, management activities will concentrate on site security and resource inventory.
+Timetable for implementing management and provisions for security and protection infrastructure Within the first year after acquisition, management activities will concentrate on site security and resource inventory.
 Volusia County will provide appropriate access to the site to maintain existing and historic uses while protecting sensitive resources on the site.
 The site's natural resources and listed plants and animals will be inventoried, recreation opportunities and uses identified, and a management plan formulated.

-Long-range plans for Spruce Creek will be specified in the management plan and will generally be directed as follows: Development of recreation facilities, a comprehensive trail management program, a comprehensive educational and interpretive program, and a comprehensive historic resource management program; restoration of disturbed areas; maintenance of natural communities through a program of selected harvest and f re management; and habitat enhancement for listed species.
+Long-range plans for Spruce Creek will be specified in the management plan and will generally be directed as follows: Development of recreation facilities, a comprehensive trail management program, comprehensive educational and interpretive program, and a comprehensive historic resource management program; restoration of disturbed areas; maintenance of natural communities through a program of selected harvest and fire management; and habitat enhancement for listed species.

-Revenue-generating potential will be determined by the concepts in the Management Plan.
+Revenue-generating potential This will be determined by the concepts in the Management Plan.
 Some revenues will probably be generated by user and concession fees at recreation sites.
 Some revenues may be generated through sale of forest products, but any such revenues will be minimal.
 Use of small portions of the area as mitigation for development elsewhere would not only restore damaged areas on-site, but would yield revenue as well.
 It will be several years before potential revenue sources could be fully developed.

 Cooperators in management activities Port Orange and New Smyrna Beach both will be involved in the planning of the project.
-The Museum of Arts and

-Sciences and the Atlantic Center for the Arts may prove to be valuable partners in optimizing the educational and interpretive opportunities on this site.
+The Museum of Arts and Sciences and the Atlantic Center for the Arts may prove to be valuable partners in optimizing the educational and interpretive opportunities on this site.
 The Nature Conservancy still owns the 150 acres that is managed by the Museum of Arts and Sciences.
-The Environmental Council and Sierra Club have played important rolesin the early protection of the creek including sponsoring OFW status in 1986.
+The Environmental Council and Sierra Club have played important roles in the early protection of the creek including sponsoring OFW status in 1986.
 The Southeast Volusia Historical Society and Volusia Anthropological Society have had long-standing interest in protection and interpretation of the cultural, historical and archaeological resources located on the project site.
 Volunteers will be invaluable in developing, managing, and interpreting this site.

-nary
+Management Cost Sum mary

-1996/97 1997/98 1998/99
+Category 1996/97 1997/98 1998/99

-Volusia County Volusia County Volusia County
+Source of Funds Volusia County Volusia County Volusia County

-\$6,240 \$6,240 \$6,240
+Salary \$6,240 \$6,240 \$6,240

-\$0 \$0 \$7,712
+OPS \$0 \$0 \$7,712

-\$0 \$0 \$0
+Expense \$0 \$0 \$0

-\$0 \$0 \$0
+OCO \$0 \$0 \$0

-\$0 \$0 \$0
+FCO \$0 \$0 \$0

-\$6,240 \$6,240 \$13,952
+TOTAL \$6,240 \$6,240 \$13,952

-Volusia County \$6,240 \$0 \$0 \$0 \$0 1996/97 1997/98 Volusia County \$6,240 \$6,240 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0 \$0